 23. What are the smoking risks for pregnant women?

-24. What are two examples of nicotine patches?
+24. What are two types of nicotine patches?

 Nicotrol and Nicoderm